1. Is the Mountain Ride good for beginner riders?

 The Mountain Ride provides you with a weekend full of local entertainment, beautiful mountainous landscapes, mouthwatering craft brews, an eclectic variety of cuisines to satisfy your taste buds, camaraderie, great memories and much more.
 Not to mention the top notch cycling that the area has to offer.
 It's a great way to close out the summer with a good balance of mountainous cycling, local entertainment and family fun.

 The routes are fully supported, meaning, we have SAG vans patrolling the routes in case you break down or need assistance.
 Rest stops are set up approximately 10-20 miles apart to offer refreshments, snacks and a chance to rest.
 Bike mechanics are ready to repair and get you back on the road to finish out the day.
-Routes are signed and marked for easy navigation from start to finish.
+Routes are marked for easy navigation from start to finish.
 Varying distances will be offered for most levels of cyclists.
 Routes will range anywhere from an scenic 15 mile around town to a challenging, but satisfying 65 through some of the most picturesque areas of Western NC.

 If you are looking for a great weekend full of route options, great entertainment, great food, drink and friendships, then the Mountain Ride is your go to event.